Projo94/web-store-dotnet/README.md

 Communication with database should be provided via API.

-#### API specification:
+## API Specification

-- AddProduct - method for adding product
+* AddProduct - method for adding product
-- EditProduct - method for updating product
+* EditProduct - method for updating the product
-- DeleteProduct - method for deleting product based on provided product id
+* DeleteProduct - method for deleting the product which for provided id deletes the product
-- GetProducts - method for selecting all products that match specified criteria
+* GetProducts - method that returns all products which matching criteria
-- GetProductDetails - method that returns data for products representing on Details page that match specified criteria
+* GetProductDetails - method that returns data for viewing product on Details page for provided id
-- AddOrder - method for adding order
+* AddOrder - method for adding order
-- EditOrder - method for updating order
+* EditOrder - method for editing order
-- DeleteOrder - method for deleting order based on provided order id
+* DeleteOrder - method for deleting order for provided order id
-- GetOrders - method for getting all orders, filter is not important
+* GetOrders - method for getting entered orders, filter is not important
-- GetBestBuyProductsInLastMonth - method that returns 10 best selling products in the previous month
+* GetBestBuyProductsInLastMonth - method that returns 10 most sold products from the previous month It should process validation errors.

 #### Admin portal: